oracle/nosql-examples/cluster_setup/README.md

 * Spin up one or more virtual machines – **Red Hat Linux**.
 NOTE: You will need something more powerful than a micro, otherwise requests might timeout
 * Make sure that the port range 5000-5100 is open
   * Add a rule to the security group opening these ports
-* Install java 8 on each VM
+* Install java 8 on each VM (if a version 8 or greater is not already installed)
+  * many EC2 instances have java7 installed.
+To get java 8, do:
   * `sudo yum remove java`
   * `sudo yum install java-1.8.0-openjdk`
 * Download a release distribution of Oracle NoSQL Database to your laptop